fedora-infra/fedmsg/doc/consuming.rst

 To consume messages and do with them what you'd like, you need to:

- * Write a class which extends :doc:`fedmsg.consumers.FedmsgConsumer`
+ * Write a class which extends :class:`fedmsg.consumers.FedmsgConsumer`
  * Override certain properties and methods of that class.
 Namely,

    * ``topic`` -- A string used soley for constraining what messages make